 First of all, let’s make sure we are on the same page regarding what baptism is.
 Here is how we understand the ordinance of baptism according to Watermark’s belief statement:

-We believe Christ instituted the ordinances of water baptism and the Lord’s Supper, both of which are to be observed by believers until He returns (Matthew 28:19-20; I Corinthians 11:23-26).
+*We believe Christ instituted the ordinances of water baptism and the Lord’s Supper, both of which are to be observed by believers until He returns (Matthew 28:19-20; 1 Corinthians 11:23-26).

 We believe by water baptism a believer is publicly identified with his Savior and that infants of believing parents may be dedicated to the Lord but should not be baptized until they can personally articulate their faith and the purpose of baptism.*

-For more information about how we view baptism here at Watermark, check out Todd’s sermon entitled Baptism: Why You Should, Why Your Shouldn’t & What It’s For.
+For more information about how we view baptism here at Watermark, read our statement on What We Believe About Baptism.
+You might also want to check out Todd’s sermon entitled Baptism: Why You Should, Why You Shouldn’t & What It’s For.

 If your child has expressed interest in baptism on their own initiative, here are some questions you can ask to clarify their readiness:

 If after considering the above expectations, you believe that your child is ready for baptism, our team is excited to meet with them to help you confirm that decision.
 Proverbs 15:22 says, “Without counsel plans fail, but with many advisers they succeed.”
 The Watermark Kids team is excited to be a part of the “many advisers” for your family as you process that decision.
-That process looks like this:
+Below are the next steps in that process: